-new ships of less than 24 m in length; existing ships of less than 150 gross tonnage; pleasure yachts not engaged in trade; fishing vessels;
+new ships of less than 24 m in length;

+existing ships of less than 150 gross tonnage;

+pleasure yachts not engaged in trade;

+fishing vessels;

-- 2 ships of 24 m and over in length not engaged in international voyages including fishing vessels with the exception of pleasure yachts not engaged in trade; - .3 all types of new mobile offshore drilling units (MODU); - .4 ships of less than 24 m in length with the exception of pleasure yachts not engaged in trade. - 1.1.1.2 The requirements contained in Sections 2 to 8 of the present Rules are applicable to new ships.
+- .2 ships of 24 m in length and more not engaged in international voyages and fishing vessels, with the exception of pleasure yachts not engaged in trade; - .3 all types of new mobile offshore drilling units (MODU); - .4 ships of less than 24 m in length with the exception of pleasure yachts not engaged in trade and small craft. - 1.1.1.2 The requirements contained in Sections 2 8 are applicable to new ships.

 Existing ships not meeting all the requirements of the present Rules shall comply at least with the provisions of the Rules applied to these ships before coming into force of the present Rules.
-The free-boards of such ships are not required to be increased.
+The freeboards of such ships are not required to be increased.
 However, to take advantage of any reduction in freeboard, as compared with that previously assigned, the existing ships shall comply with all the requirements of the present Rules.

-1.1.1.3 The requirements contained in the Appendix are applicable both to new and existing ships to which the present Rules apply.
-A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs.

-1.1.1.4 The requirements contained in Sections 2 to 5 of the present Rules are worked out on the basis of the International Convention on Load Lines, 1966, as amended by Protocol 1988 revised in 20031, and apply to ships specified in 1.1.1.1.1 the keels of which are laid or which are at similar stage of construction on or after 1 January 2005.
+- 1.1.1.3 The requirements contained in the Appendix are applicable both to new and existing ships to which the present Rules apply.
+A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs. - 1.1.1.4 The requirements contained in Sections 2 5 are worked out on the basis of the International Convention on Load Lines, 1966, as amended by Protocol 1988 revised in 20031, and apply to ships specified in 1.1.1.1.1 the keels of which are laid or which are at similar stage of construction on or after 1 January 2005.
 Requirements of Section 3 shall apply to every ship to which a minimum freeboard is assigned.
-Deviations from these requirements may be granted to ships to which a greater than minimum freeboard is assigned on condition that the Register is satisfied with the safety conditions provided.
+Dilution of these requirements may be granted to ships, to which a greater than minimum freeboard is assigned on condition of satisfactory review results of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis.